YoussefTaghlabi/angular-1-to-2-migration/README.md

     * `Terminal` & `Priority` properties
         * While Angular 1 components may use these, they are not used in Angular 2 and it is better not to write code that relies on them

-* Step 6: Switch Component Directives to Components
+* **Step 6: Switch Component Directives to Components**
     * There are three kinds of directives in Angular:
         * Component Directives - They are represented by elements and do have a template
         * Attribute Directives - They are represented by attributes and don’t have a template
         * Structural Directives — They change the DOM layout by adding and removing DOM elements
     * **Note:** We don’t have to modify `Attribute Directives` and `Structural Directives` since they are not upgradable to Angular 2.0 and need to be re-written

-* Step 7: Implement Manual Bootstrapping
+* **Step 7: Implement Manual Bootstrapping**
+    * Angular 2.0 uses manual bootstrapping
+    * Remove Directive Bootstrapping `ng-app`
+    * Don’t Bootstrap until the document has been rendered
+    * This is a mandatory step.
+We can't migrate to Angular 2 if this step is skipped

 * Step 8: Add Typescript and a Build
 * Step 9: Add ES6
 * Step 10: Switch Controllers to ES6 classes